mreider/mreider.com/markdown/fun/its-snowing.md

 +++
-title = "It's snowing"
+title = "It's Snowing"
 date = "2019-12-02"
 author = "Matt Reider"
 image = "/images/matt/1_YHQ75Z7fSQ8Sq2cBYUZ_Qw.png"
 +++

-Snow is falling in Linz today.
-This makes the kids very happy.
-I put on some ski gear and rode my bike to work along with dozens of other folks.
+Snow is falling in Linz today, which makes the kids very happy.
+I put on some ski gear and rode my bike to work—alongside dozens of other people doing the same.

-Snow fits the scenery.
-Linz is all in for Christmas.
-Lights are strung above the streets.
-Clear lights, globes, stars, and multi-colored spirals.
+The snow fits the scenery perfectly.
+Linz is fully decked out for Christmas.
+Lights are strung above the streets—clear lights, globes, stars, and multi-colored spirals.

-Linz has three different Christmas markets within a half mile radius.
-Main square’s market has tasty Glühwein.
-Volksgarten has classical music, animatronic elves, and a ferris wheel.
-Pfarrplatz has a petting zoo.
+Linz boasts three different Christmas markets within a half-mile radius.
+The market at Main Square has tasty Glühwein.
+Volksgarten features classical music, animatronic elves, and a Ferris wheel.
+Pfarrplatz even has a petting zoo.

-We went to a Christmas gospel thing at the cathedral last weekend.
+Last weekend, we went to a Christmas gospel concert at the cathedral.
 The lead singer spoke fluent German, which the audience loved.
-He must have some link to Austria — he’s been doing this every year for over a decade.
+He must have a connection to Austria—he’s been performing here every year for over a decade.

 ![cathedral](/images/matt/image-7.png)

-The next day we went to a little party hosted at our friends’ house.
-They’re also from the Bay Area.
-I tried to speak some German with their neighbors, but it’s not happening.
-We stuck with English.
+The next day, we attended a small party hosted by friends who are also from the Bay Area.
+I tried speaking a little German with their neighbors, but it wasn’t happening.
+We stuck to English.

-Let’s talk more about that.
+### On Learning German

-I expected Max and Zoe to learn German faster than we would, but we’re progressing at the same pace.
-Every store, restaurant, movie theater, or office in Linz has some English, and it doesn’t seem crucial to spend the money, or time, on intensive language training.
+I expected Max and Zoe to pick up German faster than Alison and I would, but we’re all progressing at about the same pace.
+Almost every store, restaurant, movie theater, or office in Linz has some English, so intensive language training doesn’t feel essential.

-Alison and I practice German at home using an app called Duolingo.
-I also listen to a German podcast, produced by an Irish guy who learns along with you.
-Once a week there is a class at my work, and we are both taking an extracurricular class too.
-Mine starts on Friday.
+At home, Alison and I practice German using an app called Duolingo.
+I also listen to a German podcast produced by an Irish guy who learns along with his listeners.
+Once a week, there’s a German class at my work, and Alison and I are both taking extracurricular classes.
+Mine starts Friday.

-We can use numbers pretty well, but it’s hard to calculate things since the first number is the digit, not the ten.
-In German you say “two and twenty” — instead of “twenty-two,” and that split second of confusion makes it hard to take in whatever is said next.
+We’ve gotten comfortable with numbers, but calculating in German is tricky because the structure is reversed.
+Instead of saying “twenty-two,” you say “two and twenty.”
+That split second of translating in my head often causes me to miss whatever comes next.

-The time is also flipped around.
-8:30 is “Half nine,” rather than “half past eight.”
+Telling time is flipped too.
+8:30 is “half nine,” not “half past eight.”

-Now for the articles.
+And then there are the articles.
 What a mess.

 “The” is an article.
-French, Italian and Spanish have genders — so the articles change.
-Spanish has “el” and “la.”
-El niño.
-The boy.
-Masculine.
-La niña.
-The girl.
-Feminine.
+French, Italian, and Spanish use gendered articles, so the form changes with the gender of the noun.
+For example, in Spanish: *el niño* (the boy, masculine) and *la niña* (the girl, feminine).

-Like Spanish, German has masculine and feminine, but there’s also neutral.
-Der and die for masculine / feminine.
-Das for neutral.
+Like Spanish, German has masculine and feminine articles, but it also has a neutral article. *Der* (masculine), *die* (feminine), and *das* (neutral).

-Der Junge.
-The boy.
-Masculine.
-Das Mädchen.
-The girl.
-Feminine right?
-No. It’s Neutral.
-Jokes on you.
-Apparently neutral things are often diminutive, meaning little and cute.
-Like a cute little kitty cat.
-Die kleine Katze.
-Oh, wait, that’s feminine.
+For instance:
+- *Der Junge* (the boy, masculine).
+- *Das Mädchen* (the girl, neutral).

+Wait—neutral?
+Yes, apparently neutral nouns often refer to diminutives, meaning small or cute things.
+But that rule isn’t consistent.
+For example, *die kleine Katze* (the little cat) is feminine.
+Why?
+No one knows.
 Kill me.

-Notice the ending too.
-Der Junge ends in “e” — so you might think, oh, things that end in “e” are masculine.
-Nope.
-The cute kitty Katze ends in “e” also.
-So you have to memorize the article, and the gender, with every word.
+To make things even more confusing, the ending of a noun doesn’t always help. *Der Junge* ends in “e,” so you might think all nouns ending in “e” are masculine.
+Nope. *Die Katze* (feminine) ends in “e” too.
+You just have to memorize the article for each word.

-To make it even worse — the articles change when the noun is not the subject of the sentence.
-Dog is masculine.
-Der Hunde.
-But if he’s the direct object (after the verb)— he’s den Hunde.
-There are more articles to learn soon.
-Possessive articles.
-If something is yours or mine.
-Great.

-Sentence structure is also difficult.
-Verb placement.
-This one makes me crazy.
-You call me on the phone and invite us to dinner.
-“I would like you and your wife to join us for dinner next week.”
-This translates to “I want you and your wife next week dinner with us join.”
-The second verb always comes last.
-It’s like watching Rachel Maddow.
-A slow reveal.
-You want my wife and I to do something dinner related.
-I wonder what.
+And it gets worse.
+Articles change based on the noun’s role in the sentence.
+For example:
+- *Der Hund* (the dog, masculine) when it’s the subject.
+- *Den Hund* (the dog, masculine) when it’s the direct object.

+Possessive articles are another layer of fun.
+Can’t wait to tackle those.

+Then there’s sentence structure.
+German loves to put the second verb at the very end of the sentence.
+For example:
+- “I would like you and your wife to join us for dinner next week” translates to:
+  “I want you and your wife next week dinner with us join.”

+It’s like a slow reveal.
+You know it’s about dinner, but the action isn’t clear until the very last word.
 Eat dinner?
-Buy dinner?
+Cook dinner?
 Regurgitate dinner?
-Oh!
-Join!
-You want us to JOIN you at dinner!
-Sorry.
-We can’t.
+Oh—join!
+You want us to *join* you for dinner.
+Sorry, we can’t.

-The slow reveal isn’t hard for us yet — because our vocabulary is so limited that we don’t understand most of what people are saying to begin with.
-But as our vocab improves, I am thinking it might be like the flipped numbers.
-A split second pause to think and whatever follows is lost.
+For now, the slow reveal isn’t too overwhelming because our vocabulary is still limited.
+But as we learn more words, I imagine it’ll feel like the flipped numbers—a brief pause to figure things out, and the rest of the sentence is lost.

-The word for “repeat” is wiederholen.
+The word for “repeat” is *wiederholen*.
+It feels appropriate.

-To summarize.
-Christmas is here.
+To summarize: Christmas is here.
 German is hard. :)

-Time to sign off and earn my daily Duolingo points before bed time.
+Time to sign off and earn my daily Duolingo points before bed.

-Gute Nacht!
+*Gute Nacht!*